PRL-PRG/r-compile-server/doc/ir-new.md

 - **Function**: either an **intrinsic (static)**, **closure ("semi-static")**, or **variable (dynamic)**.
   - **Intrinsic (static)**: a name (R identifier), e.g. `ld`, `env`, `` `+` ``, `setSessionTimeLimit`.
-    - Includes "made-up" builtins like `ld` (formerly `LdVar`) and `env` (formerly `MkEnv`), builtins with specialized overloads e.g. `` `+` ``, and every actual builtin even niche e.g. `setSessionTimeLimit`.
+    - Includes "made-up" builtins like `ld` (formerly `LdVar`) and `env` (formerly `MkEnv`), builtins with specialized overloads like `` `+` `` (formerly `Add`), and actual builtins (formerly `CallBuiltin` or `CallSafeBuiltin`) like `setSessionTimeLimit`.
-    - Whether an intrinsic is a "made-up" or real builtin only matters when lowering, because *except in code generation and lowering, we don't special-case specific functions, only effects (e.g. "loads", "stores")*.
+    - Whether an intrinsic is a "made-up" or real builtin only matters when lowering, because *except in code generation and lowering, we don't pattern-match specific functions, only effects (e.g. "loads", "stores")*.
   - **Closure ("semi-static")**: `@foo` (calls the cached compiled closure whose name is `foo`; specifically, calls the version of the closure statically determined by a call context computed from the inputs).
-    - Inter-procedural analysis is handled by the closure getting fine-grained inferred effects, because *except in code generation and lowering, we don't special-case specific functions, only effects (e.g. "loads", "stores")*.
+    - Inter-procedural analysis is handled by the closure getting fine-grained inferred effects, because *except in code generation and lowering, we don't pattern-match specific functions, only effects (e.g. "loads", "stores")*.
   - **Variable (dynamic)**: `%1` (calls the SSA variable assigned the name `1`).
     - The variable must statically be a function.
 This seems obvious but sometimes we may compile a call to something that isn't necessarily a function (e.g. `(…)(…)`).
 In this case, we have to insert a guard before the call to cast the variable.
     - A trivial call to an inner function is dynamic (`%1 = fn(…); %1(…)`), but it has as fine-grained effects as a semi-static call so it doesn't hurt analysis.
 - **Input**: a value (the argument, has a provided type), **required type**, and **input ownership**.
   - **Type**: any SEXP, simple-scalar integer SEXP, unboxed integer, constant symbol SEXP, etc.
     - These are Java types, e.g. the above are respectively `Node<? extends SEXP>`, `Node<? extends ScalarIntSXP>`, `Node<? extends Integer>`, and `RegSymSXP`.
-      - `Node<T>` = IR node that represents a `T` = anything not guaranteed statically-known.
+      - `Node<? extends T>` = IR node that represents a `T` = anything not guaranteed statically-known.
 Statically known constants like the name in `ld` and `st` are just `T`, e.g. `RegSymSXP`.
-      - Benefits of encoding the full type system in Java is that it's checked at compile time.
+      - We would need to create many more `SEXP` subclasses, e.g. `SimpleScalarIntSXP`, `ScalarIntSEXPNoAttrs`, `ScalarIntSXP`, `IntSEXPNoNANoAttrs`, `IntSEXPNoAttrs`, ...
+        - Some of these can be computer-generated (and Java has good support for generated source code).
+It's definitely *possible* because all the types are immutable, except `EnvSXP` which is not specialized beyond what we currently have.
+But this creates a lot of classes, so maybe isn't ideal.
     - If a node is the wrong type...
       - If we know the instance is guaranteed to be the correct type, just not in the type system, we can do a regular Java cast.
       - If a type may be wrong but we assume it's correct, we can speculate on it.